microsoft/BotBuilder-Samples/javascript_nodejs/84.bot-authentication-msgraph/README.md

 - **[Restify](http://restify.com)** Used to host the web service for the bot, and for making REST calls
 - **[dotenv](https://github.com/motdotla/dotenv)** Used to manage environmental variables

-### Project Structure

-The root `index.js` references the bot and starts a Restify server.
-The `dialogs/mainDialog/index.js` file loads the dialog type you selected when running the generator and adds it as the default dialog.

 ### Configuring the bot

 Update `.env` with the appropriate keys: